ARBUCHELI/EXERCISE-CPU-AND-THE-DEVCLOUD/README.md

 <code>!cat stdout.log</code>
 <code>!cat stderr.log</code>

-# Adaptation as a Repository: Andrés R. Bücheli.
+# Solution of the exercise and Adaptation as a Repository: Andrés R. Bücheli.